-The Corporation understands that employees of the Corporation who were participants in the Lundin Petroleum Unit Bonus Plan for 2015 or 2016 were treated as "good leavers" by Lundin Petroleum under such plans with unvested awards being pro-rated to the end of such employees' time served with Lundin Petroleum.
-Under such employees' employment contracts with the Corporation, the equivalent value to the difference between each full Lundin Petroleum Unit Bonus Plan award and the pro-rated part of such award that will vest under the Lundin Petroleum Unit Bonus Plan were made into awards of common shares under a one-time transitional restricted share plan implemented by the Corporation incorporating the terms described below (the "IPC Transitional RSP").
+The Corporation understands that employees of the Corporation who were participants in the Lundin Petroleum Unit Bonus Plan for 2015 or 2016 were treated as "good leavers" by Lundin Petroleum under such plan with unvested awards being pro-rated to the end of such employees' time served with Lundin Petroleum.
+Under such employees' employment agreements with the Corporation, the equivalent value to the difference between each full Lundin Petroleum Unit Bonus Plan award and the pro-rated part of such award that will vest under the Lundin Petroleum Unit Bonus Plan were made into awards of common shares under a one-time transitional restricted share plan implemented by the Corporation incorporating the terms described below (the "IPC Transitional RSP").

-The IPC Transitional RSP was used in connection with the Spin-Off.
-As at the date hereof, the aggregate number of common shares issuable under the IPC Transitional RSP, assuming full vesting, is 58,446 common shares.
+The IPC Transitional RSP was used in connection with the Spin-Off and was terminated in 2019.
+As at the date hereof, no common shares are issuable under the IPC Transitional RSP.